peggyrayzis/react-native-create-bridge/README.md

 2. `cd` to where you cloned it
 3. `npm install` or `yarn`
 4. After you make changes, link your local package by running `npm run package:dev`
-5. You can now run `create-bridge` locally in a React Native project to test your changes
+5. You can now run `react-native create-bridge` locally in a React Native project to test your changes
 6. `npm run test` will run the Jest test suite